The Duncairn Centre for Arts & Culture

 The Duncairn Centre for Arts & Culture, which opened in 2014, is an arts and culture venue in North Belfast, Northern Ireland.
-The venue is "dedicated to creating a shared space arts facility that will contribute to North Belfast’s cultural, social, political and economic rebirth and, at the same time, showcasing, supporting and developing the work of young emerging local artists".

 The centre also engages in outreach activities.

 Events and activities

 Events undertaken at the venue include concerts, dramas, music, arts and craft workshops, and dance.
 Since its opening in 2014, the Duncairn Centre for Arts & Culture has been used as a venue for Irish traditional music and for concerts in the genres of world music, jazz, soul music, acoustic and folk music.

 In 2017 and again in 2019, The venue was used for the Belfast edition of RTÉ's TV series Other Voices.
 The 2019 edition saw Snow Patrol and Joshua Burnside, among other artists, playing on the Duncairn stage.

 On occasions, the Duncairn has also hosted free events.
 These events have included live music and free art classes.

 The Duncairn Centre for Arts & Culture also has an outreach program which works to engage families and young people with the arts.
 In 2019 it hosted an art exhibition featuring works from the Arts Council of Northern Ireland Collection and welcomed over 100 Art & Design students from schools in North Belfast.